MarkBenjamins/NHL-Stenden-Python-course-programming-exercises/Week 3/README.md

 }
 ```

-If your code implements all of the different commands, you can experiment with different commands, like this;
+If your code implements all of the different commands, you can expand the dictionary with different commands, like this;

 ```python
 commandsDict = {